BobbyBalsamic/bobsite.pairsite.com/Readme.md

     git status

-* Stage files in preparation for a commit git add -A
+* Stage files in preparation for a commit

+    git add -A

-* To push your initial commit to your repo git push -u origin master
+* Commit changes to repo

+    git commit

-* To link git to your github account and project git remote add origin https://github.com/USERNAME/PROJECT
+* To link git to your github account and project

+    git remote add origin https://github.com/USERNAME/PROJECT

+* Change origin

+    git remote set-url origin NEW.URL

+* To push your initial commit to your repo

+    git push -u origin master

-* Push commit any time after first commit git push
+* Push commit any time after first commit

+    git push